 This new Policing and Enforcement Model will include:

-• Increase the number of Auxiliary Police within parks and trains in the core.
+- Increase the number of Auxiliary Police within parks and trails in the core.

 2 | High Standards